Methylmalonic Acid (Blood)

 want to take a B-12 supplement.
 This is especially important if you plan to exclusively breastfeed your baby.
-Otherwise, your child may also be especially susceptible to Why do I need this test?
+Otherwise, your child may also be prone to a B-12 deficiency.
+Why do I need this test?

 You may need this test if your healthcare provider thinks you have a vitamin B-12 deficiency.
-You may also need this test if you have symptoms of neuropathy, or loss or loss of movement.
+You may also need this test if you have symptoms of nerve damage (neuropathy) or loss of movement.
 This can include numbness and tingling in your hands and feet.